-The glutes play a vital role in stabilizing the pelvis, and weak glutes (sometimes associated with too much sitting) can result in decreased stabilization and control, setting you up for pain and injuries.
-In fact, many doctors and physical therapists focus on strengthening the glutes to improve lower body movement and even to reverse lower back pain.
+The glutes also play a vital role in stabilizing the pelvis, and weak glutes (sometimes associated with too much sitting) can result in decreased stabilization and control, setting you up for pain and injuries.
+In fact, many doctors and physical therapists focus on strengthening the glutes in order to improve lower body movement and even to reverse lower back pain.
 (1, 2)

 The 5 Best Butt Exercises